leonvsc/DrivioApp/README.md

 # Drivio App

-This repository is for the Drivio Adnroid application.
+This repository is for the Drivio Android application.